KCL-BMEIS/OOP/week2B.md

                              `CTGAATGCTTGGGCTGAA`AGGGCGCGAGACGTATTCCCCGGTTGC
                  CCCTCATCACAA`CTGAATGCTTGGGCTGAA`
 ```
 No!
-If we carry on, we'll find larger overlap
+If we carry on, we'll find a larger overlap

 ---